 Sometimes we are lucky to carve out gym time, aren’t we?

-Going to the gym with your mind preoccupied is awful.
-When your bogged down with responsibilities, it’s difficult to get focused and in your zone.
+Going to the gym with with a preoccupied mind is awful.
+When you’re bogged down with responsibilities, it’s difficult to get in your zone and stay focused.
 That’s where “bang for your buck” lifts come in handy.
-You can work the whole body with limited time, allowing you to focus completely on your movement and not that looming project you have yet to complete.
+You can work the whole body with limited time, allowing you to focus completely on your movement instead of that pending project you have yet to complete.

-Lumberjack Squat (to calf raise and press out)
+Lumberjack Squat (to calf raise and press out)3>

-While it may take a little practice to feel familiar with the body position in the Lumberjack squat, once you have the correct body angle it’s a very smooth movement.
-We like this move because it’s powerful in the ascent up.
-This squat movement allows for a lot of range of motion, its spine friendly in regards to being front loaded, and is completely engaging from head to toe.
+While it may take a little practice to feel familiar with the body position in the Lumberjack squat, once you have the correct body angle, it’s a very smooth movement.
+We like this move because it’s powerful in the ascent.
+This squat movement allows for a lot of range of motion, it’s kind to the spine because it’s front-loaded, and is completely engaging from head to toe.